alex-neal/mars_cnn/mars_CNN.md

     100%|██████████| 573/573 [00:00<00:00,  936.94it/s]

-Let's have a look at the range of pixel values in the data.
+Let's have a look at the range of pixel values in the image data.

 ```python